The Ultimate Guide to Credit Cards

 You can easily rectify a high CUR by repaying the amount you owe.
 You should try to get your CUR back down below 30% if it suddenly spikes, such as when you take a cash advance.

 More ominous to your credit score is failure to repay the minimum amount due each month.
 Late payments trigger fees and even card account cancellations.
-And if you are 90 or more days late on payments, your credit card will report you to the major credit bureaus, thereby dropping your credit score and leaving a mark on your credit reports for up to seven years.
+If you are 90 or more days late on payments, your credit card will report you to the major credit bureaus, thereby dropping your credit score and leaving a mark on your credit reports for up to seven years.

 All that being said, an occasional cash advance that you repay quickly should have a minimal effect on your credit score.